-- (1) A physical review of the facility's perimeter; - (2) Backstretch accessibility review; - (3) Licensee authentication review: - (4) Review of security personnel procedures (including but not limited to: hiring, training and supervision of backstretch security personnel; and review of general security practices; - (5) Security Department integration/liaison with outside law enforcement or industry security regulatory resources. - 2.
-Racetrack Member may be subject to random on-site inspection and assessment of medication and drug testing standards and protocols as established by RMTC, to include, at a minimum, examination of test barn and chain of custody procedures. - Racetrack Members shall be required to submit a plan to the Alliance for implementing recommendations made as a result of the security assessment or assessment of medication and drug testing standards and protocols. - 3.
-Racetrack Members shall require all security staff to periodically participate in a security training program conducted in conformity with training protocols to be provided by the Alliance.
+- (1) A physical review of the facility's perimeter; - (2) Backstretch accessibility review; - (3) Licensee authentication review; - (4) Review of security personnel procedures (including but not limited to: hiring, training and supervision of backstretch security personnel; and review of general security practices; - (5) Security Department integration/liaison with outside law enforcement or industry security regulatory resources. - 2.
+Racetrack Member may be subject to random on-site inspection and assessment of medication and drug testing standards and protocols as established by RMTC, to include, at a minimum, examination of test barn and chain of custody procedures.

+Racetrack Members shall be required to submit a plan to the Alliance for implementing recommendations made as a result of the security assessment or assessment of medication and drug testing standards and protocols.